Goal difference: 1953, First Division – Arsenal and Preston North End

-1965, First Division–Manchester United-Leeds United
+1965, First Division – Manchester United and Leeds United

 In the 1964–65 Football League Championship, Manchester United and Leeds United both finished on 61 points.
 Manchester United won the title with 89 goals for to 39 against, for an average of 2.282.
 Leeds United's 83 to 52 gave 1.596, which was actually lower than third-placed Chelsea's, although they finished five points adrift of Leeds.

 England lower divisions

-1950, Second Division–Sheffield United-Sheffield Wednesday
+1950, Second Division – Sheffield United and Sheffield Wednesday

-Going into the last game of the 1949–50 season, Sheffield Wednesday needed a win against Tottenham Hotspur to secure second place and clinch promotion at the expense of their local rivals Sheffield United.
+Going into the last match of the 1949–50 season, Sheffield Wednesday needed a win against Tottenham Hotspur to secure second place and clinch promotion at the expense of Sheffield United, their local rivals.
 The resulting 0–0 draw meant Wednesday won promotion by a goal average difference of just 0.008 – a 1–1 draw would have left the two level on points and goal average, and a unique play-off match would have had to be played.

-1927, Second Division – Portsmouth-Manchester City
+1927, Second Division – Portsmouth and Manchester City

-Going into the last game of the 1926-27 season, both clubs were on 52 points.
+Going into the last match of the 1926–27 season, both clubs were on 52 points.
 Portsmouth had a goal average of 1.708, Manchester City's was 1.639.
-Manchester City won 8-0 and celebrated thinking that would be good enough.
-The Portsmouth game had kicked off fifteen minutes later than City's, towards the end of the match they were winning 4-1 and knew that another goal would see them promoted which they duly scored.
-Portsmouth won 5-1, the results meant Portsmouth won promotion by a goal average difference of just 0.006.
-It is noted that had the current Goal Difference rules applied at this time, City would have been promoted.
+Manchester City won 8–0 and celebrated, thinking that would be good enough.
+The Portsmouth match had kicked off fifteen minutes later than City's; towards the end of the match they were winning 4–1 and knew that another goal would see them promoted, which they duly scored, and Portsmouth won 5–1.
+The results meant Portsmouth won promotion by a goal average difference of just 0.006.
+It is noted that had the current goal difference rules applied at this time, City would have been promoted.

 Scotland

-1953, Division A – Rangers–Hibernian
+1953, Division A – Rangers and Hibernian

 Rangers drew their last match of the 1952–53 season, against Queen of the South, 1–1, to finish level with Hibernian on 43 points.
 They won the title with a goal average of 80–39 to 93–51 (2.051 to 1.824).

-1965, First Division – Hearts–Kilmarnock
+1965, First Division – Hearts and Kilmarnock

 Entering the final day of the 1964–65 season, Hearts were two points ahead of nearest rivals Kilmarnock, with two points awarded for a win.
 Hearts played Kilmarnock at Tynecastle in the last game, with Kilmarnock needing a 2–0 victory to win the league championship on goal average.
 Hearts could afford to lose 1–0 or 2–1, but lost 2–0 and Kilmarnock won the championship by a goal average of 1.88 to 1.84.
 Had goal difference been in use, Hearts would have been champions.